 When India became a nuclear power, Pakistan began its own programme in response.
 When the Soviets invaded Afghanistan and placed 600 tanks on the Pakistani border, it became a necessity.
 Unlike, India, Pakistan has a fairly straightforward posture: "minimum credible deterrence".
 It means that if the Soviets and or Indians threaten Pakistan with annihilation, Pakistan has the ability to guarantee destruction on an unacceptable scale, and Pakistan will maintain an arsenal at the minimum size necessary to achieve such objectives.
 Soviet and Indian population centers are near the Pakistani border (from a few tens to a few thousands of kilometers) so Pakistan has for now eschewed ICBMs in favour of air launched cruise missiles, aircraft, and mobile IRBMs.
 In a war, their jobs will be to ensure that dozens of enemy cities suddenly are in need of urgent urban renewal.

 Then there's Pakistan's "strategic ambiguity".
 While the purpose and scope of Pakistan's arsenal is clear, the circumstances requiring its use are very much not.
 Pakistan has not defined the "minimum" size and composition of its arsenal, nor has it exactly defined what it deems to be a threshold which triggers its use.
 Pakistani leaders' stonewalling on the subject makes Israel look like a model of openness.
 This ambiguity seems to be to ensure that enemies will be more cautious in dealing with Pakistan.
-With the end of the Cold War, Russia is no longer a threat (provided Putin doesn't get any ideas in Central Asia like he did in Ukraine (which he won't because all the Central Asian countries are Pro-Russian)).
-The primary focus now is India, but some suspect contingencies exist for Israel or Iran.
+With the end of the Cold War, Russia is no longer a threat since the Central Asian countries are pro-Russian and contain few easily-digested concentrations of mistreated minorities on the other side of their mutual borders who are sitting on important strategic assets or resources.
+Pakistan's primary focus now is India, but some suspect contingencies exist for Israel or Iran.